 The libretto of Messiah is taken from numerous books of the Bible: Job, Psalms, Isaiah, Lamentations, Haggai, Zechariah, Malachi, Matthew, Luke, John, Romans, 1 Corinthians, Colossians, 1 Timothy, Hebrews and Revelation.
 If you’re not familiar with the passages selected by Jennens, you can read them at the above link.
-The first five verses of Isaiah 40 are included in those set to music.
+The first five verses of Isaiah 40 are one of the passages set to music.
 The video below is Isaiah 40:5.

 1 Comfort ye, comfort ye my people, saith your God.
 2 Speak ye comfortably to Jerusalem, and cry unto her, that her warfare is accomplished, that her iniquity is pardoned: for she hath received of the LORD’s hand double for all her sins.

 3 The voice of him that crieth in the wilderness, Prepare ye the way of the LORD, make straight in the desert a highway for our God.
 4 Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain:5 And the glory of the LORD shall be revealed, and all flesh shall see it together: for the mouth of the LORD hath spoken it.Isaiah 40:1–5 KJV

 Libretto: Old and New Testament Passages selected by Charles Jennens

 Antony Walker conducting the Orchestra of the Antipodes and Cantillation.